-He received his MFA in Creative Writing from the Institute of American Indian Arts.
-He’s an alumnus of VONA, a Tin House Scholar, a MacDowell Colony Fellow, a Ragdale Foundation resident, and received the PEN/America Writing for Justice Fellowship.
-He’s an active member of the Mystery Writers of America, International Thriller Writers, Western Writers of America, and the Wordcraft Circle of Native Writers.
-He’s Professor of Native American Studies and Political Science at Metropolitan State University of Denver, and lives in Colorado with his two sons.
+He teaches in the low-residency MFA programs at Regis University, the Pan-European MFA program at Cedar Crest College, and at the Lighthouse Writers Workshop in Denver.
+He received his MFA in Creative Writing from the Institute of American Indian Arts, his law degree from the University of Denver Sturm College of Law, and his Ph.D. from the University of Texas at Austin.
+He is a MacDowell Fellow, Ucross Fellow, Sewanee Fellow, Tin House Scholar, Ragdale Foundation resident, Vermont Studio Center Fellow, VONA alumnus, and received the 2018 PEN/America Writing for Justice Fellowship.
+He’s a national Board member for the Mystery Writers of America, active member of the International Thriller Writers, Western Writers of America, and member of the Dramatists Guild and Wordcraft Circle of Native Writers.
+He’s Professor of Native American Studies and Political Science at Metropolitan State University of Denver, and lives in Colorado with his family.

 His last name, Weiden, is pronounced “Why-den.”
 Heska Wanbli is pronounced “Heh-ska Wahn-blee.”
 His nation, the Sicangu Lakota, is pronounced “See-chon-goo Lah-coat-ah.”

 For more information, please subscribe to his free newsletter, which contains commentary about Native literature, culture, and politics, as well as news about upcoming appearances and publications.